siemens/mtda/README.md

 $ python3 mtda.py -r 192.168.0.104 console head

 # Interact with the console
+$ python3 mtda.py -r 192.168.0.104
+# The interactive console may alse be invoked as follows:
 $ python3 mtda.py -r 192.168.0.104 console interactive

 # Power off the target